 A rigid fork is great for learner as it gives you direct feedback.

 Q: Should I put training wheels on a kids mountain bike?

 A: Everyone has an opinion about training wheels.
 Training wheels are not inherently bad.
 Properly mounted training wheels on any bike allow a kid to focus more on pedaling instead of having to pedal and balance at the same time.

 But each child is different, and today many children learn balancing on wheels from balance bikes and scooters long before they sit on their first bicycle saddle.

-Learning to ride a bike without training wheels seems much easier that way: a toddler running around with a balance bike at one and a half years can be pedalling at age two and half or three.
+Learning to ride a bike without training wheels seems much easier that way: a toddler running around with a balance bike at one and a half years can be pedaling at age two and half or three.

-With our selection of top mountain bikes for kids, we present you with a variety of choices for different ages and in diverse styles.
+With our selection of the top mountain bikes for kids, we present you with a variety of choices for different ages and in diverse styles.
 With our guide, you should be able to narrow it down and pick a model that’s best for your boy or girl.

 Remember to diligently choose the correct size and fit and determine the mountain biking activity they’ll primarily do.
 From there you can work out individual features that are important to them.